Strategic Finance: A Guide for High-Growth Companies

 The typical finance team spends 80% of its time and resources on transacting, record keeping, reporting, and compliance—the things that absolutely have to get done but that don’t maximize your team’s value to the business.
 That leaves just 20% of their time to actually focus on the future of the business.

 A strategic finance function flips this pyramid on its head.
 It spends 80% of its time focusing on long-term planning for the toughest business and financial questions.
-What if instead of constantly trying to get a handle on last quarter’s numbers, you could dedicate more of your time to answering questions like:
+What if, instead of constantly trying to get a handle on last quarter’s numbers, you could dedicate more of your time to answering questions like:

 These are the kinds of questions finance professionals love to answer most.
-It's the most interesting part of the job.
+It’s the most interesting part of the job.
+And it’s why a strategic mindset and a focus on growth initiatives have become the most fundamental qualities of CFOs.

 That’s the benefit of strategic finance — it empowers your team to focus on these strategic challenges rather than the most menial parts of the traditional job.

-Normally, CFOs have to cobble together many tools to power their function.
-They use a host of point solutions for daily operations, an ETL tool to pipe that data into a database, a business intelligence (BI) tool for visualizations, and a financial planning tool for forecasting.
+Normally, CFOs have to cobble together many tools to power their modern finance function.
+They use a host of point solutions for daily operations, an ETL tool to pipe that data into a database, a financial business intelligence (BI) tool for visualizations, and a financial planning tool for forecasting.
 Mosaic is an all-in-one strategic finance platform that replaces this costly, complex tech stack.

 Without Mosaic, you’d spend millions of dollars and anywhere from six to nine months building that complicated tech stack.
 And that’s only if you happen to have a degree in computer science in your back pocket to build it in the first place.
 In the past, finance teams that didn’t have this kind of budget and technical skill have had a tough time getting out of the cycle of short-term, repetitive tasks.